mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 <table>
 <tr>
 <td><strong>Successful transmission to registry</strong></td>
-<td>7464</td>
+<td>7494</td>
 </tr>
 <tr>
 <td><strong>Rejected by the registry</strong></td>
-<td>20</td>
+<td>1</td>
 </tr>
 <tr>
 <td><strong>Declined to generate</strong></td>
-<td>92</td>
+<td>3</td>
 </tr>
 </table>

 #### Discussion

-Nearly all (98.6%) of VXU messages were generated and transmitted successfully to the registry.
-Temporary network issues caused the error in 82/92 messages that declined to generate.
-The remaining 10 VXU messages that did not generate were caused by data entry issues by the end user.
-A large portion of the transmissions rejected by the registry (8/20) were due to registry down time.
-The remaining 16 messages were rejected by the registry due to invalid data entered by the end user.
+Nearly all (99%) of VXU messages were generated and transmitted successfully to the registry.
+The 3 VXU messages that did not generate were caused by data entry issues by the end user.
+The single rejected message was rejected by the registry due to invalid data entered by the end user.

 ### Measure 11: Transmission to Immunization Registries: Query Records